VaclavDedik/jboss-seam/examples/readme.txt

 messages/             The Seam message list example demonstrating use
                       of the @DataModel annotation

+drools/               A version of the number guessing example that
+                      uses Drools with jBPM

 portal/               A port of the Seam Hibernate demo to run on
                       JBoss Portal